ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. |db| replace:: ``dynamodb``
 .. _db: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/dynamodb

 We used AWS DynamoDB as our datastore.
-We used this in two places: to store manually-computed inventory weight information, and to store the results of our predictions from the Lambda functions.
+We used it to store manually-computed inventory weight information, calculated RGB color values, and the results of our predictions from the Lambda functions.

 Client Application
 ------------------